RNA-Seq: Ultrafast gene expression analysis. Now with ambient shipping for cells and purified RNA. Learn More

 How Genotyping Analysis output files differ from Premium PCR

-Unlike Premium PCR, Genotyping Analysis does not generate or report a single consensus sequence.
-Instead, reads are segregated into distinct allelic groups that are analyzed separately.
-As a result, you will not receive files associated with generating a consensus, including: the GenBank file, interactive feature map, comparison-results.tsv, or fasta assembly files that accompany Premium PCR samples.
+Unlike Premium PCR, Genotyping Analysis does not generate or report consensus assemblies.
+Instead, reads are segregated into distinct allelic sequences that are analyzed separately.
+As a result, you will not receive the consensus GenBank file, FASTA assemblies, chromatograms, interactive feature map, or comparison-results.tsv that are included with Premium PCR samples.

 Genotyping analysis returns unique files that are not returned in the Premium PCR service:

-• Per-base data (.tsv): Reports base calls and their frequencies for each allele.
+• Variants files (.tsv): Reports the variants and their frequencies for each allele.

-• Allele count tables (.tsv): Summarizes the total read counts supporting each reported allele.
+• Allele count tables (.tsv): Tables summarizing the total read counts and frequencies for each allele.

-• FASTA files: FASTA files for your reference sequence and each additional reported allele.
+• FASTA files (.fa): Files of your reference sequence and each reported allele.

-If your sample includes amplicons that differ significantly in length, for example due a large insertion or deletion on one allele, the pipeline will perform separate analyses on each amplicon and thus report allele frequencies for each amplicon separately.
-For example, in the case of a simple heterozygous locus with a large indel, you will see two amplicon maps, one for each sized amplicon, each with one allele at 100% allelic frequency.
+If your sample includes alleles that are very dissimilar (<50% sequence identity), the pipeline will perform separate analyses on each sequence and thus report allele frequencies for each allele separately.
+For example, in the case of a highly heterozygous locus you will see two allele maps, each with one allele at 100% allelic frequency.

 Genotyping Analysis and Premium PCR samples are processed using the native barcoding approach from Oxford Nanopore Technologies.
 This ligates the sequencing adapter to the ends of the molecules, preserving their full length which makes them extremely easy to tell apart—the single molecule nature of the sequencing platform means that each read corresponds to one specific molecule.
 In contrast we use Oxford Nanopore’s rapid barcoding approach for linear/PCR.
 You can learn more about this approach in our FAQ titled “What’s the difference between how you prepare Linear/PCR and Premium PCR samples?